MichaelRWolf/wendy-ai/notes-from-google-doc.md

 The joint corpus (you + Susana) that could evolve into a book, a podcast series, a set of guided meditations, or a training curriculum.

-Standalone pieces: blog posts, reels, “Wisdom Snippets,” short teaching chapters.
+Standalone pieces: blog posts, reels, "Wisdom Snippets," short teaching chapters.

-When all sessions are processed, we can automatically weave them into a cohesive body of work — I’ll be able to reference and recombine themes, metaphors, and stories across the whole production.
+When all sessions are processed, we can automatically weave them into a cohesive body of work — I'll be able to reference and recombine themes, metaphors, and stories across the whole production.

 🌱 2.
-How we’ll capture both voices
+How we'll capture both voices

-When you paste or upload a transcript here, I’ll create three coordinated files:
+When you paste or upload a transcript here, I'll create three coordinated files:

 File